Bennet Sherard, 2nd Baron Sherard: Political career

 He showed his greatest Parliamentary activity in 1680, serving on committees considering bills pertaining to trade and election abuses.
-No activity for hm is known during the Oxford Parliament in 1681, and in 1685 was involved with a naturalization bill and economic proposals.
+No activity for him is known during the Oxford Parliament in 1681, and in 1685 was involved with a naturalization bill and economic proposals.
 In general, he played little role in Parliament, but obviously enjoyed the respect of his fellow gentry in Leicestershire.
 He was noted as an influential member of the opposition to James II in 1687.
 During that year, a personal quarrel broke out between Sherard and John Noel at a race meeting, in which Sherard resorted to violence and proposed a duel.
 The turmoil raised by the event among the Leicestershire gentry was such that the Earl of Sunderland instructed the Earl of Huntingdon, the Lord Lieutenant of Leicestershire to compose it.
 Noel's uncle Charles Bertie, reflecting on the prospects of a duel, sourly dismissed Sherard as "an old passionate coxcomb who is lame, crazy and aged", but the difference must have been smoothed up effectively, as Noel would marry Sherard's daughter Elizabeth in 1696.

 In early 1688, Sherard was dismissed from the bench and deputy lieutenancy in Leicestershire by Huntingdon, for his negative answers to the "Three Questions".
 He was likewise dismissed from the deputy lieutenancy of Rutland by the Lord Lieutenant there, the Earl of Peterborough.
 Sherard's deputy lieutenancy was returned in October as James hastily reversed course with the Glorious Revolution looming, but Sherard unsurprisingly proved a supporter of William of Orange and turned out the Leicestershire militia on his behalf.
 Returned to the Convention Parliament, he was moderately active, showing, as an Irish peer, an interest in protecting the Irish protestants and gentry.
 He was again made a JP for Leicestershire, and served as a commissioner of assessment for Leicestershire, Lincolnshire and Rutland until 1690.